Treats for Horses

 Horse treat: There are horse treats available at feed stores.
 As with any feed, make sure to take a look at the ingredient list before purchasing.

-Integrity Horse Feed: Of course Integrity can be used as a treat!
+Integrity Horse Feed: Of course Integrity formula can be used as a treat!
 A small handful of the Integrity product that you are currently feeding will accomplish the same benefits as any other treat: reward and bonding.
 Plus they are getting a balanced feed!

 Carrots: I do not recommend feeding carrots to horses.
 Carrots are solid, stiff foods that break off into chunks and do not soften very well with saliva.
 If the horse is an aggressive eater or has dental issues, the carrot’s texture provides a risk for choke.
 If you do feed carrots, please keep a close eye on the horse during consumption.